billtubbs/array_funcs/README.md

 # Some Functions for Doing Array Computations in MicroPython

-This is a collection of [MicroPython](http://docs.micropython.org/en/v1.9.2/pyboard/index.html) functions written in the online assembly language for use with arrays to allow fast (vectorized) numeric computations.
+This is a collection of [MicroPython](http://docs.micropython.org/en/v1.9.2/pyboard/index.html) (Python 3) functions written in the inline assembly language for use with [arrays](https://docs.micropython.org/en/latest/pyboard/library/array.html) to allow fast (vectorized) numeric computations.

-They are for use with arrays in MicroPython (Python 3) to allow basic vectorized linear algebra computations (add, subtract, multiply, divide, negative, squared, square-root).
+They allow the basic linear algebra computations such as add, subtract, multiply, divide, negative, squared, square-root, sum, max, min and comparison to be carried out on one-dimensional arrays of data.

 The methods were implemented using MicroPython's inline assembler as per the examples in the [online documentation](https://docs.micropython.org/en/latest/pyboard/reference/asm_thumb2_hints_tips.html).

-The purpose of writing these methods was to allow vectorization of calculations on the PyBoard using arrays (there is currently no numpy ndarray for micropython as far as I know).
+The purpose of writing these methods was to allow small microcomputers such as the PyBoard.
+There is currently nothing similar to the [numpy ndarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) for MicroPython as far as I know.

+NOTE:
-NOTE: Currently only 1-dimensional arrays (vectors) are supported.
+- Currently only 1-dimensional arrays (vectors) are supported,
-Only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting) and operations are carried out 'element-wise'.
+- only identically-sized arrays can be added, subtracted, multiplied or divided (no broadcasting),
+- operations are carried out 'element-wise', and
+- only int and float data types are supported.

 WARNING: None of these functions have been thoroughly tested.
 I cannot guarantee what happens when issues such as floating-point overflow/underflow happen or when different array types such as unsigned ints are used.
 These are very basic functions with no exception handling.
 Although I have noticed that 'nan' and 'inf' values are produced in some situations (e.g. sqrt(-1)).

-With more work, these functions could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray calculations and potentially other linear-algebra operations...
+With more work, these functions could be used to create a new array class (potentially multi-dimensional) for matrix or ndarray calculations and potentially other linear-algebra operations.
+See 'Future Work' discussion below.

 ### 1. Functions for arrays of type int